mofosyne/openscad-rail-slot-mounts/README.md

 To see what each may look like, you can check the png folder for each design.

 This uses makefile to update all the stl of each hooks.
+And also [docker-openscad](https://github.com/openscad/docker-openscad) as self compiling openscad seems fraught with render errors.

 ![](tslot/png/tslot.stl.png)